joakim666/spring-boot-spring-loaded-java8-example/README.md

 * [spring-boot](http://projects.spring.io/spring-boot/)
 * [spring-loaded](https://github.com/spring-projects/spring-loaded)
 * [spring-security](http://projects.spring.io/spring-security/)
+    * Showing how to use @AuthenticationPrincipal to get the details for the currently logged in user
 * [Thymeleaf](http://www.thymeleaf.org)
 * [Thymeleaf Custom Layout - Template layouts in Spring MVC application with no extensions](https://github.com/kolorobot/thymeleaf-custom-layout)